IIIF/api/source/extension/georef/index.md

 ### 3.6 The `transformation` Property

 The `transformation` property is defined by this document in order to supply the preferred transformation algoritm.
 The value for `transformation` is a JSON Object which includes the properties `type` and `options`.
-The property _MAY_ be added to the Feature Collection used in the Annotation `body` and clients _MAY_ use the information in the object.
+The property _MAY_ be added to the Feature Collection used in the Web Annotation `body` and clients _MAY_ use the information in the object.

 The value for `type` is a string, and typical values include but are not limited to: